rahulprabhakaran/Automatic-Fracture-Detection-Code/README.md

 3. Parmelan_Tile: Prabhakaran, R., Bruna, P.-O., Bertotti, G., Smeulders, D., and Meda, M.: Fracture Network Patterns from the Parmelan Anticline, France),4TU Centre for Research Data.
 Dataset, https://doi.org/10.4121/uuid:3f5e255f-edf7-441f-89f2-1adc7ac2f7d1, 2019b.

 -> The "Dependencies" folder contains MATLAB functions that are sourced from the open-source MATLAB toolboxes, CosHREM and Geom2D, and which are used in the MATLAB scripts.
-The Douglas-Peucker implementation is sourced from the implementation of Reza Ahmadzadeh on the
+The Douglas-Peucker implementation is sourced from the code of Reza Ahmadzadeh on the
 MATLAB File Exchange.
+The complete CoSHREM toolbox can be downloaded from http://www.math.uni-bremen.de/cda/software.html.

 -> The "Mex" folder contains C++ executables that are used by the MATLAB scripts.
+Compilation is necessary for them to work.
 They are from the open-source Complex Shearlet Toolbox (CoSHREM).
 Please refer to : "Reisenhofer, R., Kiefer, J., and King, E. J.: Shearlet-based detection of flame fronts, Experiments in Fluids, 57, 41, https://doi.org/10.1007/s00348-016-2128-6, 2016" for a detailed description of the CoSHREM toolbox.

 -> yapuls.m is obtained from Yet Another Wavelet Toolbox (YAWTb), which can be downloaded from http://sites.uclouvain.be/ispgroup/yawtb/